Police shoot knife-wielding man at Berlin Cathedral, 'terror' ruled out - Journal du Cameroun

 The driver later shot himself and investigators cited mental health problems, not a political motive, as being behind the attack.

-Germany’s security services estimate there are around 10,000 Islamic radicals in Germany, some 1,600 of whom are suspected of being potentially violent.
+Germany’s security services estimate there are around 10,000 Islamist radicals in Germany, some 1,600 of whom are suspected of being potentially violent.

 Political opponents of Chancellor Angela Merkel, including the far-right AfD party, have charged that the security situation has worsened with the arrival of more than one million migrants and refugees since 2015, many from African and Middle Eastern conflict hotspots.